RAW vs. JPEG: Which Format Should You Use?

 Conclusion

 The key to improving your skills and capturing strong images is practice, experience, and refining your craft.
-Whatever format you choose, whether RAW, compressed RAW, or JPEG, enjoy photography and create images that reflect your own vision.
+Whatever format you choose, whether RAW, compressed RAW, or JPEG, enjoy photography and create images that reflect your unique vision.

 Img2Go: Convert Images Online with Ease